phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 The generated tests run concurrently if you are using a database that supports concurrent tests, which is the case of PostgreSQL.

+## More about `mix phx.gen.auth`

+Check out `mix phx.gen.auth` for more details, such as using different password hashing library, customizing the web module namespace, generating binary id type, configuring the default options, and using custom table names.

 ## Additional resources

 The following links have more information regarding the motivation and design of the code this generates.